 Validating the view generation status

-When you run the CreateTable or UpdateTable operations, the
+When you run the CreateTable or UpdateTable operations,

-the view creation status.
-For create requests where the table does not already
+details of the view creation status.
+For create requests where the

-exist, Amazon Glue creates an empty table for the duration of the asynchronous process.
+table does not already exist, Amazon Glue creates an empty table for the duration of the

-IncludeStatusDetails, which shows diagnostic information about the
+boolean flag IncludeStatusDetails, which shows diagnostic information

-statuses of each dialect.
+individual statuses of each dialect.

 Errors during view create, read, update, and delete (CRUD) operations can occur either during processing in the Amazon Glue/Lake Formation service or during view SQL validation in Amazon Redshift or Athena.
 When an error occurs during validation in an engine, the Amazon Glue service provides the error message that the engine returns.